 Elizabeth (Libby) Kirkby-McLeod is a New Zealand author whose poetry and writing have appeared in a range of New Zealand journals, online publications, and in the public art installation, In Our Words in downtown Auckland.
+She also works part-time as a local reporter for Radio New Zealand.

 She has a children’s book World Folk Tales, published in 2021 with Gilt Edge Publishing.
 She also edited the short story collection, Lit: stories from home, published by OneTree House in 2021, and is the author of the junior fiction series, Eugene’s Island.